 However, this shouldn’t dissuade you from strolling inside and through the square to capture some photos and see its daily activities.

 5. People watch while eating and drinking in Barrio Bellavista.

 Barrio Bellavista neighborhood is Santiago’s artsy, intellectual neighborhood.
 Once home to Pablo Neruda, there’s now the University, markets selling artists’ wares, and street food vendors selling local snacks.
 There’s no shortage of restaurants, bars, and nightlife lining the streets around Pio Nono and Constitucion.
 Find yourself an outdoor seat, where you can enjoy a Pisco Sour with some local Chilean dishes.

 TIP: La Chascona, the former home of Pablo Neruda, is now a museum located just a 5-minute walk from the Pio Nono area in Bellavista.
 Some of the free walking tours end at La Chascona making this an ideal time to stop in and learn more about the Chilean poet’s life.

 Mercado Central is Santiago’s famous fish market, reached by a 5-minute walk from the Plaza de Armas.
 It’s busy and can be crowded as more and more tourists have “discovered” it.
 You can eat lunch here, but it’s best to stick the edges where the food is less expensive than the restaurants at the center.

 Santiago’s La Vega Market is known for its incredible selection of fresh and cheap produce.
 If you’re looking for a more local feeling, opt to have lunch here instead of Mercado Central.
 With only a day in Santiago, watch the time at La Vega.
 It’s an easy place to meander through and get lost…like I did!

-So, have you been to Santiago, Chile?
-What are your tips for spending 1 day in Santiago?
+So, are you spending 1 day in Santiago?